alt text: two women with Pregnant Then Screwed placard

 However, if you ask for more than one block of leave, your employer is allowed to say no if they think you coming in and out of the workplace will cause disruption.

-If you think your request has been unreasonably refused, you may wish to raise a grievance (see our grievance factsheet and article).
+If you think your request has been unreasonably refused, you may wish to raise a grievance (see our grievance factsheet).